What kind of encryption does Speedify use?

 Another key piece of our security puzzle is DTLS, which is TLS (SSL) over UDP.
 This standards based technology gives us all of the security of the same encryption that protects HTTPS:// websites like Gmail and Facebook, while giving us the ability to handle error correction ourselves for much better performance than any other VPN in the face of unreliable lost packets

-Finally, if you want the technical answer: The encryption is provided using DTLS (TLS over UDP) using TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256.
+Finally, if you want the technical answer: The encryption is provided using DTLS (TLS over UDP) using TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256 or TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 (if hardware supported).
 This is implemented using Google's BoringSSL library, which is a fork of OpenSSL.